Derrick White NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Derrick White included, will be in action at 8:30 PM on Friday versus the Miami Heat in the 2023 NBA Playoffs.
+The Boston Celtics, Derrick White included, will play at 8:30 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.

-With prop bets available for White, let's break down some stats and trends to help you find good wagers.
+If you'd like to place a bet on White's props, we break down his available ones, providing some stats and trends, below.

 Derrick White Prop Bets vs. the Heat